Tigerstaaten/relah/CONTRIBUTING.md

 If you encounter an issue with using the labs here, you are welcome to submit a [bug report](https://github.com/node-red-contrib-utils/node-red-contrib-watson-machine-learning/issues).
 Before that, please search for similar issues.
-It's p
+It's possible somebody has alr